 Beginning June 1, faculty meet with their department chairs (or chairs meet with their Deans) to engage in a performance review.
-As part of the review, supervisors review the faculty member's FES 2: Activity Report, and narrative reflection, which is submitted in Activity Insight at the link Annual Reports and Faculty Reflection on Goal Attainment and Performance.
+As part of the review, supervisors review the faculty member's FES 2: Activity Report, and narrative reflection.
 Department chairs (or Deans) then provide feedback on the faculty member's performance in the Activity Insight section entitled Annual Supervisor Feedback and Evaluation of Faculty.

-By June 30 in the final year of a data collection cycle only (e.g., year 3 of a 3-year data collection cycle), the faculty member must submit all required faith integration materials for extended contract and/or promotion to faithintegration@apu.edu
+By June 30 in the final year of a data collection cycle only (e.g., year 3 of a 3-year data collection cycle), the faculty member must submit all required faith integration materials for extended contract and/or promotion to faithintegration@apu.edu.